Taylor Alley

-Jonathan Taylor Alley is an American rugby league footballer and coach for the Central Florida Warriors.
+Jonathan Taylor Alley is an American rugby league player and coach for the Central Florida Warriors.
 He was selected to represent the United States in the 2017 Rugby League World Cup.

 Playing career

 He has played for the Jacksonville Axemen and was part of their 2012 premiership winning side and also for the UNF (University of North Florida) Deadbirds rugby union team.
 He has played for the Narooma Devils in the Group 16 Rugby League on the New South Wales South Coast.
 He scored 2 tries for the United States in their 36-18 victory over Canada in October 2017.

 He was selected to represent the United States in the 2017 Rugby League World Cup.